 7.3.
 Open Arms services are integrated.
 Services provided by Open Arms are planned and delivered in partnership with the client, to support the client holistically.
-This means planning so that Open Arms services are complementary, and also integrate with other health and community services the client and their family and carers are accessing.
+This means planning so that Open Arms services are complementary, and also integrating with other health and community services the client and their family or carers are accessing.

 8. Timely, Accessible, Nationally Consistent and Locally Responsive

 8.1.
 Open Arms services are delivered in a timely and accessible manner.
-Clients are offered multiple access points for support and Open Arms lived experience peer workers extend the organisation’s reach into the veteran community through attendance at events, social media channels and online access.
-Open Arms has a ‘no wrong door’ policy, and will facilitate client access to the services they need, regardless of how clients make contact.
+Clients are offered multiple access points for support and Open Arms lived-experience peer workers extend the organisation’s reach into the veteran community through attendance at events as well as through social media channels and online access.
+Open Arms has a ‘no wrong door’ policy and will facilitate client access to the services they need, regardless of how clients make contact.

 9. Safe, High Quality and Continually Improving

 9.2.
 Open Arms is committed to providing a quality mental health service and maintains accreditation with the National Standards for Mental Health Services.
-In addition, Open Arms engages in an ongoing process of quality assurance, including audits and reviews of services (refer to the Adverse Clinical Event and Clinical Quality Improvement Procedures).
+In addition, Open Arms engages in an ongoing process of quality assurance, including audits and reviews of services (refer to the Adverse Event Review Procedure (102-05) and Continuous Quality Improvement Procedure (102)).

 9.3.
-Open Arms applies a continuous improvement framework to its delivery of client services.
+Open Arms applies a continuous quality improvement framework to its delivery of client services.

 10. Mental Health Promotion and Prevention of Mental Health Problems